 Check out this video to observe a platypus swimming in its natural habitat in New South Wales, Australia.
 Note that this video has no narration.

-Like animals, plants can be endemic or generalists: endemic plants are found only on specific regions of the Earth, while generalists are found on many regions.
+Plants can be endemic or generalists: endemic plants are found only on specific regions of the Earth, while generalists are found on many regions.
 Isolated land masses—such as Australia, Hawaii, and Madagascar—often have large numbers of endemic plant species.
 Some of these plants are endangered due to human activity.
-The forest gardenia (Gardenia brighamii), for instance, is endemic to Hawaii; only an estimated 15–20 trees are thought to exist (Figure 2).
+The forest gardenia (Gardenia brighamii), for instance, is endemic to Hawaii; only an estimated 15–20 trees are thought to exist.